Shop Consciously at the Grocery Store

-When you head to the grocery store, you don't just want to grab whatever is handy and throw it into the cart.
+When you embark on your weekly trip to the grocery store, you don't want merely grab whatever is handy and throw it into the cart.
 You want to offer healthy foods for your family, whether you have a family full of young children or kids who are entering high school or even college.
 Do you know how to shop consciously at the grocery store?
-Try some of these important tips.
+If you're not sure, we are here to help!

 Shopping Healthy, Shopping Consciously